Airport Police (Ireland)

-Organisation & Role
+Organisation & role

 The APS is established, funded and maintained by the owners of Dublin Airport and Cork Airport, DAA (previously known as Dublin Airport Authority) and in Shannon Airport by the Shannon Airport Authority, both entities are owned by the Irish Government.

 The role and objectives of the Airport Police Service is the prevention, detection and response to all minor criminal acts occurring within their jurisdictional area along with ensuring public safety and the maintenance of public order.
 The force is also mandated to safeguard the airport from acts of unlawful interference to civil aviation.

-The Airport Police Service play an integral role as a secondary responding agency (RA) in the event of any major emergency or incident occurring in the airport and work alongside the Airport Fire & Rescue Service or agencies such as Gardaí, HSE or local fire service.
+The Airport Police Service play an integral role as a secondary responding agency (RA) in the event of any major emergency or incident occurring in the airport and work alongside the Airport Fire & Rescue Service or agencies such as Gardaí, HSE or Dublin Fire Brigade & Ambulance Service / local fire service.

-Each of the state airport authorities are "statutory undertakers" under section 23 of the Air Navigation and Transport (Amendment) Act 1998 The companies meets statutory requirements under the act by having its own police service while also meeting other requirements under other national and international aviation regulations and legislation which are required to be met for the state airports to operate.
+Each of the state airport authorities are "statutory undertakers" under section 23 of the Air Navigation and Transport (Amendment) Act 1998.
+The companies meets statutory requirements under the act by having its own police service while also meeting other requirements under other national and international aviation regulations and legislation which are required to be met for the state airports to operate.

 At the state airports, each force is led by a chief police officer who is responsible for the oversight and management of the police service.
 The chief officer is supported by a group of senior officers and a team of support staff.

 Officers of the service have some powers of detention and intervention authorised by the Minister for Transport / Airport Authority under section 48 of the Act of 1998 and other powers granted through other acts, police officers of the APS after selection and successful completion of recruit training are appointed and empowered as authorised officers and issued with an ID card, these powers may be used within the limits and premises of each of the Irish state airports, and elsewhere on lands and roadways belonging to the Minister of Transport.